TFimpel/AppStudio-Indoor-Points-Editor/README.md

 2. Download the code in this repo, put the folder "ArcGIS Online or Portal Item ID" (incl. all its contents) into the appropriate directory on your computer.
 The directory path probably depends on your installation.
 On Windows by default it is C:\Users\<username>\ArcGIS\AppStudio\Apps\
 3. Open AppStudio for Desktop.
 The new app item will appear now and you can configure the properties (see below) and then upload the app item to your ArcGIS Online account.
 4. Following that initial upload the id value in your local copy of file itminfo.json (line 16) will have changed to a long string of characters, something like "1234567890ABC123XYZ".
 5. Rename the app's folder name in the ...\ArcGIS\AppStudio\Apps\... directory from "arcgis-online-app-item-id-here" to this id value that your upload generated.
-6. Now "Update" the app item via the AppStudio Upload process.
 (The reason for doing this is so that the app stores the local .geodatabase file in the correct place upon download to device)
-7. Log in to ArcGIS Online, find the Native App item you just uploaded, register it (type = Multiple, redirect url = urn:ietf:wg:oauth:2.0:oob).
+7. Log in to ArcGIS Online, find the Native App item you just uploaded, and register it (type = Multiple, redirect url = urn:ietf:wg:oauth:2.0:oob).
 This will generate an app id or 'client id'.
-8. With AppStudio Desktop, enter this client id in MyApp.qml, line 63.
-(Replace the exisitng value for the clientId property with your Native App item's clientId.)
+8. Enter this client id in MyApp.qml, line 63.
+Replace the exisitng value for the clientId property with your Native App item's clientId.
+(This is necessary for OAuth2 authentication to work.)
+6. Now "Update" the app item via the AppStudio Upload process.
 9. Use the app on most any device/OS with the AppStudio Player app available in iOS/Android/Windows stores.

 ## Configurable Properties (for example values look in appinfo.json)